Tang00/Lyrics-Search/README.md

 ## Running the Project
 Unfortunately, the cleaned csv and jsonl files are too large to upload directly to Github.
 To generate these files:
 ```
-python clean.py
+python3 clean.py
-python csv_to_jsonl.py
+python3 csv_to_jsonl.py
 ```
 These should generate the lyrics_cleaned.csv and collection/pyserini_collection.jsonl necessary to run the CLIs.
-Next, you will need to run this command to create the BM25 index in as the lyric_index directory.
+Next, you will need to run this command to create the BM25 index lyric_index directory.
 ```
- python -m pyserini.index.lucene \
+ python3 -m pyserini.index.lucene \
   --collection JsonCollection \
   --input collection \
   --index lyric_index \